YuZhengM/scvmap-tutorial/docs/source/problem.rst

 .. tip::

-    If you have accessed the SCVdb database link before July 19, 2025, it is recommended to clear the cache and access again.
+    If you have accessed the SCVdb database link before August 1, 2025, it is recommended to clear the cache and access again.

 4.3 Publicize front-end and back-end code
 ----------------------------------------------